emiemilemily/emiemilemily.github.io/index.md

 subtitle: The Global Restoration Project
 cover-img: /assets/img/Pasture.jpg
 ---

-<div align = "center"> ## The Global Restoration Project is a global interdisciplinary initiative to help create a future of Responsible Energy, Smart Technology, Organic Restorative Agroecology, and Territorially Integrated Operational Networks to save a living planet Earth
+## The Global Restoration Project is a global interdisciplinary initiative to help create a future of Responsible Energy, Smart Technology, Organic Restorative Agroecology, and Territorially Integrated Operational Networks to save a living planet Earth

 ![test](/assets/img/Restoration_Acronym_Leaf.jpg)